CMU-Perceptual-Computing-Lab/openpose/doc/cmake_installation.md

 # Installation using CMake

 The instructions in this section describe the steps to build OpenPose using CMake.
-Currently, CMake support has only been tested on Ubuntu OS.
+Currently, CMake support has only been tested on Ubuntu 14 and Ubuntu 16.

 ## Clone the repository